If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

-Crappie | The crappie bite is fair and starting to pick up.
-Anglers are targeting the brush along the creek channel and adjacent.
+Crappie | The crappie bite is fair, but slowed down.
+Anglers are targeting the brush along the creek channel.
 Targeting structure will be the best location to find the fish especially in shallow areas where fish may be moving to feed and spawn.
 Jigs or jig/minnow combinations will be the best bait choices. |

 Catfish | No reports from anglers catching catfish.
 Target the creek channel and around the deeper points with night crawlers, cut shad, and/or liver.
 Tight lining is the most popular technique for catfish. |